ricardoorozco/todo-milo/README.md

-# ToDo App in NodeJS with Express and MongoDB (JWT and RBAC)
+# ToDo App in Node.js with Express, MongoDB, JWT, RBAC and Test with Jest

 Project for technical test backend from Ricardo Orozco León to Milo Credit